Normalcy Bias Definition: The Hidden Trap in Investor Psychology

 Recognizing the normalcy bias is the first step in overcoming it.
 Here are some strategies that investors can employ:

-1. Diversification: As Peter Lynch famously said, “The trick is not to learn to trust your gut feelings, but rather to discipline yourself to ignore them.”
+1. Diversification: Peter Lynch famously said, “The trick is not to learn to trust your gut feelings, but rather to discipline yourself to ignore them.”
 Diversifying across different asset classes and sectors can help protect against the risk of being blindsided by unexpected market shifts.

 4. Use Objective Metrics: Rely on data and quantitative analysis rather than gut feelings or assumptions.
-Benjamin Graham, known as the father of value investing, emphasized the importance of a “margin of safety” based on objective valuation metrics.
+Benjamin Graham, the father of value investing, emphasized the importance of a “margin of safety” based on objective valuation metrics.

 The Role of Behavioral Finance in Understanding the Normalcy Bias